29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. In this written work, we answered a Google Form about the lesson we discussed, which is about Chemical Kinetics and rate of reaction.
 2. In this written work, we answered #15 on page 169 of the textbook.
 3. In this written work, we answered a Google Form about our discussion for today, which is about half-life and the Arrhenius Equation.
+4. In this written work, we answered some practice problems in Page 183 of the book about predicting entropy change.
+5. In this written work, we answered some more practice problems in Page 184 of the textbook.
+This time, though, we calculated the entropy change for the given chemical reactions.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**